-With 51 students originally enrolled in the program, the cost per student was \$141.18 with the discounted pricing.
+The cost per student was \$141.18 with the discounted pricing.
 Full pricing would have resulted in a cost per student of \$266.67.
 The KSC pricing indicated a capacity of up to 20 children which would greatly reduce the cost per child; however, both JCPS and the KSC agreed that a 20:1 student to teacher ratio would not have supported the type of inquiry-based, participatory experienced desired for the students.
 The discounted cost per hour for each student was \$15.69.
-It will be easier to gauge the cost-benefit of the program once 2013 K-PREP science scores are available.